datastax/csharp-driver-graph/README.md

 This package builds on the [DataStax Enterprise C# driver][dse-driver], adding functionality for interacting with DSE graph features using [Apache TinkerPop][tinkerpop] Gremlin.Net.

+This library supports .NET Framework 4.6.1+ and .NET Core 1+.

 The package can be used solely with [DataStax Enterprise][dse].
 Please consult [the license](#license).

 ## Installation